 Synonyms: Mendelian randomisation (MR)

-A method that uses genetic variants as IVs to explore causal effects of risk factors on outcomes in observational epidemiological studies.
+A method that uses genetic variants (usually single nucleotide polymorphisms (SNPs)) as instrumental variables (IVs) to explore causal effects of exposures on outcomes in observational epidemiological studies.

-Genetic IVs must fulfil the same assumptions as IVs.
+Genetic IVs must fulfil the MR assumptions (as defined by IV analyses).
 In most MR studies, the assumption that is most likely to be violated is the exclusion restriction assumption due to horizontal pleiotropy.
+See IV.

 References